-Our Stop & Block technique uses a stop in the base if your router that stops against the Guide Rail stop.
+Our Stop and Block technique uses a stop in the base of your router that stops against the Guide Rail stop.
 Combined with a simple spacer block, this allows you to make consistent width of tenons (and sliding dovetails) knowing that they will exactly fit your mortises.

-The router table is hopeless at cutting tenons or in fact, any joint across the end of a rail, as you have to go against the spin of the bit to avoid the workpiece being snatched out of your hands and exposing your fingers to the blades: this up-cut method produces bad tearout.
+The router table is hopeless at cutting tenons or in fact, any joint across the end of a rail, as you have to go against the spin of the bit to avoid the workpiece being snatched out of your hands and exposing your fingers to the blades: this up-cut method also produces bad tearout.

 Making Tenons of all kinds

 Tenons can be long (eg. for sliding dovetails), short, deep, shallow, twin or double, angled or compound angled.
 Then of course they can be through, stub, haunched, twin, double, angled and compound angled tenons for chair-making, fox-tailed, pinned, pinned with draw-pins and so on.

 Make bridle joints and mitred bridle joints with the same technique.